13 things to do in Queensland

 8. Great Barrier Reef

-The Great Barrier is one of Australia’s headline acts.
+The Great Barrier Reef is one of Australia’s headline acts.
 A UNESCO World Heritage site, it stretches over 2,300km along the coast of Queensland and is home to an incredible diversity of marine life.
-There are many ways to experience the Reef, from snorkelling and diving to glass-bottom boat tours and scenic flights.
-Popular tour options include day trips from Airlie Beach.
-The Reef is home to over 1,500 species of fish – including clownfish and sea turtles - and 400 species of hard coral.
+Snorkel, dive, or sail your way through and explore 1,500 species of fish and 400 types of coral.
 Whether you're a seasoned diver or a first-time snorkeller, the reef offers something for everyone to marvel at and enjoy.

 Great Barrier Reef.
 Image Credit: Tourism and Events Queensland